 The engrossing Titanic Walking Trail through Cobh explores its fascinating and diverse history of military, maritime and social heritage.
 See the buildings, streets and piers where Titanic passengers embarked and learn all about Spike Island and convict transportation.
 This trail enjoys spectacular views of one of the world’s largest natural harbours and takes about an hour to complete.

 Used as an island prison, fortress, monastery and even a home, today visitors can meet captains, convicts, sinners and saints while uncovering 1,300 years of Irish history at Spike Island.
 From monks to the military, to idolised rebels, visitors can only access the island by boat from Cobh.
 The island itself has restricted opening hours and advance booking is recommended.

-The stunning neo-Gothic St Coleman's Cathedral took 47 years to build and finally opened in 1911.
+The stunning neo-Gothic St Colman's Cathedral took 47 years to build and finally opened in 1911.
 Its spire stands 100m tall and the tower houses 42 bells, comprising the largest carillon in Ireland and one of the largest in Europe.
 Today, the cathedral continues to hold religious services and often hosts recitals featuring choirs from around the world.